-Advantages Disadvantages Raising beach levels will reduce the wave climates at the toe of the cliffs and therefore reduce the potential erosion Very expensive measure and will create significant disruption to the beach and access during construction This measure is perceived to be a more 'natural' approach to coastal defence, when compared to introducing hard structures - Beach is likely to return to its natural level over time. - Likely to have a positive impact on the local landscape Will need to be delivered in conjunction with enhancements to the existing groynes resulting in additional costs Likely to be beneficial for recreation / beach amenity use and could potentially enhance local tourism Potential negative impact on local environment by changing habitats and also the existing coastal processes Introducing additional sediment to this frontage will be a benefit to down drift locations - Further modelling studies would be required to determine long term effectiveness - Popular approach with the general public - Due to the dynamic nature of beaches, even with modelling there will be an element of uncertainty with the potential for one large storm event to return the beach to original levels. - Aesthetically pleasing - Renourishment of only one section (i.e. 250m) to protect key assets is unlikely to be effective as material would be dispersed
+- to the beach and access during construction - This measure is perceived to be a more 'natural' approach to Beach is likely to return to its natural level over time, therefore - Will need to be delivered in conjunction with enhancements to the existing groynes resulting in additional costs - habitats and also the existing coastal processes - Introducing additional sediment to this frontage will be a -Further modelling studies would be required to determine long term effectiveness - Due to the dynamic nature of beaches, even with modelling there will be an element of uncertainty with the potential for one large storm event to return the beach to original levels. - Renourishment of only one section (i.e. 250m) to protect key assets is unlikely to be effective as material would be dispersed